 Our operating risks and compliance with our policies are evaluated periodically, mainly by the Process Assessment Department.
 Compliance with certain policies is also reviewed by our legal, comptrollership, information security and other departments, as needed.

-Below you’ll find information on compliance regarding four specific subjects:
+Below you’ll find information on compliance regarding seven specific subjects:

 Our Code of Ethics and Business Conduct lays the foundation for the behaviors expected from our employees, based on our corporate values of Collaboration, Integrity and Leadership.

 Read our Code of Ethics; also find relevant aspects of our Code of Ethics and details about our values.